 Haste is an evergreen ability keyword in Magic: The Gathering.
 A creature with haste can attack in the same turn that it enters the battlefield.
 This article looks at what haste means in the MTG rules and how it works with examples, the best haste cards, winning haste decks, how to play against haste, and common haste questions.

-What does the MTG reminder text say for Haste?
+What do the MTG rules say about Haste?

 This creature can attack and tap as soon as it comes under your control.